 In my case, I fell under both categories.
 But for me, they weren’t such a big deal.
-All I wanted is to pass the examination so I can make my family proud.
+All I wanted was to pass the examination to make my family proud.
 I also wanted to prove that the money they’ve invested in my education has a good outcome.

 Yet, that kind of outcome is not easy to achieve.
 The licensure examination is about the entire engineering program.
 That’s overwhelmingly 5 years of knowledge!

-There were times within that six months when I feel like I’m losing my mind.
+There were times within that six months when I felt like I was losing my mind.
 It’s just impossible for my mind to absorb such an amount of information.

 There were days that I was just on the roof deck of our apartment, studying for 16 hours straight.
 Regardless of the weather, I stayed in front of the books.

 The entire six months weren’t that so serious.
 There are bits of fun we do every week.
 Every Tuesday, the eight of us in the room throw a mini party with boxes of Dominos Pizza.

 Also, our review classes were epic!
 There were tons of jokes told in between boring topics.
 I cannot remember any review lecture where we did not laugh even a single bit.

 Then every Thursday, we went to Mendiola to attend mass and pray the novena for Saint Jude Thaddeus.
 It was the third thing I have given great dedication to.
 Saint Jude is the patron saint of the hopeless cases.
 He is known for helping students pass the board exams.